pcdshub/pcdshub.github.io/source/installation.rst

 .. code:: bash

-   $ conda env create -n myenvname -f /reg/g/pcds/pyps/conda/pcds-envs/pcds.yaml
+   $ conda env create -n myenvname -f /reg/g/pcds/pyps/conda/pcds-envs/envs/pcds/env.yaml

-This will create an environment ``myenvname`` that is an exact copy of the deployment environment in your own Conda installation.
+This will create an environment ``myenvname`` that is an exact copy of the deployed release environment in your own Conda installation.

 You can activate or deactivate an environment with the following commands: